lite-note/getting-started/getting-started/text-editor.md

     - [Markdown Preview Plus](https://atom.io/packages/markdown-preview-plus)
     - [Markdown Table Editor](https://atom.io/packages/markdown-table-editor)

-Then you must save your notes somewhere.
-With Lite Note, you can use [git and GitHub](../repo/git.md).
+With Lite Note, you can use [git and GitHub](../repo/git.md) to save your notes.